|

 We've seen lots of dragonflies and damselflies in our garden through the

 years.
-These grand creatures are in the insect order Odonata, whose
+These fascinating creatures are in the insect order Odonata, whose

 ancestors flew (in much larger sizes) among the dinosaurs.
 Some